irresponsible/polylens.ex/README.md

 def example do

   # Firstly, we can get the values they lens over
-  for number <- number do
+  for number <- numbers do
     Polylens.get_in(number, sample)
     |> IO.inspect()
   end